joshrule/list-routines-model-comparison/waves/3/readme.md

 ”c003”,3,5,2,”(lambda $0)”,0.00034,13
 ```

+### Program Format

-**Important**: I will be recomputing program outputs and other properties of the programs (e.g. length, prior, likelihood) post hoc, so it's critical that you report your programs using the canonical DSL.
-You may need to write a converter if your model uses an alternative representation.
+I will be recomputing program outputs and other properties of the programs (e.g. length, prior, likelihood) post hoc, so it's critical that you report your programs using the [canonical DSL](./dsl.md).
+You may need to write a converter if your model uses an alternative representation (e.g. converting explicit recursion to `fix` or predicate invention to `lambda`).
 To check the accuracy of any conversions, an interpreter for the DSL is available by installing [`ec`](https://github.com/joshrule/ec) and using [`bin/list-routines.py`](https://github.com/joshrule/ec/blob/master/bin/list-routines.py).
 For example:

 ```bash
 # Note the escaped "\$" to avoid bash string interpolation.